w3c/secure-the-web-forward-workshop/papers/web-standards-for-sbom-access.md

 For the SBOM vocabulary, the SPDX standard had defined terms for supporting use cases involving SBOMs as well as many other supply chain relevant use cases.

-The SPDX standard is a formal ISO standard ([ISO/IEC 5962:2021](https://www.iso.org/standard/81870.html)) as well an [RDF ontology](https://spdx.org/rdf/terms/) described in the [W3C OWL Ontology language](https://www.w3.org/OWL/).
+The SPDX standard is a formal ISO standard ([ISO/IEC 5962:2021](https://www.iso.org/standard/81870.html)) as well as an [RDF ontology](https://spdx.org/rdf/terms/) described in the [W3C OWL Ontology language](https://www.w3.org/OWL/).
 The standard is also freely available as a [JSON schema](https://github.com/spdx/spdx-spec/blob/master/schemas/spdx-schema.json) and more [human readable web pages](https://spdx.github.io/spdx-spec/v2.3/).